tlwl19/EGL314/README.md

 ## ICONcentrate
 ---
-Lastly, we will see how to play ICONcentrate, a game built to test your concentration by seeing how fast you can react to guessing common brands of everything under the sun.
+Now we will see how to play ICONcentrate, a game built to test your concentration by seeing how fast you can react to guessing common brands of everything under the sun.

 To begin, let's open the ICONcentrate game by clicking on the "Test Your Concentration" button from the main page.